 Which Covid-19 safety procedures do you have in place?

 We have always been extremely proud of the incredible experiences we offer and what is more important now than ever is that we continue to share the Necker Island magic, but in a slightly different way.
 Your safety and wellbeing always being our number one priority and you can find out more about our measures here.

 Necker Island staff members are fully trained in first aid and basic medical equipment is available on the island.
 The nearest doctor and hospital is 60 minutes away.
 Emergency evacuation is possible by helicopter, subject to weather conditions, and medical charges may apply.
 We recommend you purchase travel insurance which includes appropriate medical coverage.

 As you know, rates on Necker Island include just about everything, but to settle any extras we accept cash and most major credit cards.
 The local currency on the island and in the area is US dollars.

 Gratuities?
 What about tipping?

-A 2.5% service charge is added to your rate and divided amongst all the team; additional tips are entirely at your discretion.
+A service charge is added to your rate and divided amongst all the team; additional tips are entirely at your discretion.
 We are happy to have a chat with you about this on island, should you have any questions.

 What is the BVI Environmental Levy?

-From 1st September 2017, an environmental and tourism levy of US$10 per person will come into effect for all passengers visiting the BVI.
-The levy will be collected on arrival at the port of entry for those visitors arriving by sea or air.
-The monies collected will be used to facilitate environmental protection and improvement, climate change, and the maintenance and development of tourist sites and other tourism related activities.
-For further information about the levy and for details about those visitors who are exempt from paying, please visit bvitourism.com/news/environmental-levy-takes-effect-september-1.
+An environmental and tourism levy of US$10 per person is in effect for all passengers visiting the BVI.
+The levy is collected on arrival at the port of entry for those visitors arriving by sea or air.
+The monies collected are used to facilitate environmental protection and improvement, climate change, and the maintenance and development of tourist sites and other tourism related activities.
+For further information about the levy and for details about those visitors who are exempt from paying, please visit www.bvitourism.com

 What is the Departure Tax